 We are pleased to introduce you to our Mentoring team for the Beyond Music Project Vol. 2.
 Three fantastic artists who want to share their experiences with you.
 They cover a very broad artistic spectrum in terms of singing, songwriting, composing, arranging and producing, play various instruments, have many years of experience and perform on the biggest stages in the world.
 They feel at home in different cultures and embody with their artistic work the vision of Beyond Music – across genres, cultures and always open for new ideas.

 The three Mentors will talk via video tutorials about different topics you have been asking for and support you on different levels: composing, improvisation, songwriting, production techniques, career development advice and many other topics.
 They will reflect your artistry from an artist´s point of view.
-The video tutorials will be produced starting in September and are exclusively available to the Beyond Music community.
-We will let you know as soon as a new video can be viewed.
+The video tutorials are exclusively available to the Beyond Music community.
+Watch the videos here.
+We will present you a total of 18 tutorials.

 The Mentors will also present the last nine Creativity Awards - each of them will select three collaborations they enjoyed the most.
 The Mentors will listen to all your submissions and will choose from them.
 If you haven't already participated, please note that the submission phase will end on September 10, 2020.